mlabs-haskell/hydra-auction/doc/off_chain_spec.md

 Alternatively, for full decentralization, a user could in principle choose to run their own Cardano node, without a trusted intermediary.

-For testing purposes local cardano-node could be used, which is started using `docker-compose`.
+For testing purposes, a local Cardano node cluster (with one node) can be started using `docker-compose`.

 <table><tr><td>